P7-33/-SWAP-REVOLUTION.COM/README.md

      BOOST_CHECK(!IsStandardTx(CTransaction(t), reason));

-This directory contains integration tests that test bitcoin browser and its utilities in their entirety.
+This directory contains integration tests that test Browser.Company.Com and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.